Love-and-Tolerance/april-fools-site-dev/README.md

 ### Cloning the repo

-Open terminal, go to your projects folder and clone this repo with `git clone git clone https://github.com/Love-and-Tolercane/love-tolercane-site-dev.git`.
+Open terminal, go to your projects folder and clone this repo with `git clone https://github.com/Love-and-Tolercane/love-tolercane-site-dev.git`.
 Go to the downloaded folder and type `pnpm i` to install dependencies.

 Now you are ready to run the site!
 Type `pnpm run dev` to start dev server or `pnpm run build` to build the site to `dist` folder.